KEY ELEMENTS OF A LAUNDROMAT BUSINESS PLAN

 What you might include in your executive summary:

-- The specific purpose of your business plan, such as gaining financing or starting a business partnership.
+- The specific purpose of your business plan, such as gaining financing or kicking off a business partnership.

 - A summary of your laundromat, including how it will solve a need in the community and descriptions of all products and services offered at your laundromat — from soap/detergent sales to fluff-and-fold services.